 Water bodies, water quality and hydrological processes.
-The development area does not have recognised drainage lines or other features associated with natural water bodies.
-However, there is a piped stormwater drain that exits at the site's north eastern corner.
-This will be retained.
+The development area does not have recognised drainage lines or other features associated with water bodies.

 Wind farm developments.
 This is not a wind farm development, and so any such related indirect impacts are not relevant.